Establishing Your Personal Brand Through Stationery, Part 2

 Use a hierarchy for sizing your information.
 Something else I see quite often on client materials is the use of the same size font throughout the entire resume or cover letter.
 Let me tell you — one size does not fit all!
 You want your name, for instance, to be nice and large in the header so the reader can see it easily.
 Nothing else in your branding should be as big as your name, which again essentially is your logo.

 Making the pieces of your correspondence different sizes from one another is partly how you can draw the reader’s eyes to items of importance.
-You want your name to be in the biggest size, and how big you make the font depends on the font you choose, the length of your name, etc. It could easily be size 20, maybe larger or smaller, depending.
+You want your name to be in the biggest size, and how big you make the font depends on the font you choose, the length of your name, etc. It could easily be size 20, or maybe larger or smaller, depending.
 You want your headers larger than sub headers, and all levels of header should be larger than the font at the paragraph or text level, which should be no smaller than size 10, but preferably size 11 or 12.
 This stuff mostly applies to resumes, memos, and other forms of correspondence where you may have headers.

 Let me tell you — one size does not fit all!
 You want your name, for instance, to be nice and large in the header so the reader can see it easily.